Constantine the Great

-Although Constantine lived much of his life as a pagan and later as a catechumen, he began to favor Christianity beginning in 312, finally becoming a Christian and being baptised by either Eusebius of Nicomedia, an Arian bishop; or by Pope Sylvester I, which is maintained by the Catholic Church and the Coptic Orthodox Church.
-He played an influential role in the proclamation of the Edict of Milan in 313, which declared tolerance for Christianity in the Roman Empire.
-He convoked the First Council of Nicaea in 325 which produced the statement of Christian belief known as the Nicene Creed.
-The Church of the Holy Sepulchre was built on his orders at the purported site of Jesus' tomb in Jerusalem and was deemed the holiest place in all of Christendom.
-The papal claim to temporal power in the High Middle Ages was based on the fabricated Donation of Constantine.
-He has historically been referred to as the "First Christian Emperor" and he did favor the Christian Church.
-While some modern scholars debate his beliefs and even his comprehension of Christianity, he is venerated as a saint in Eastern Christianity, and he did much for pushing Christianity towards the mainstream of Roman culture.
+Although Constantine lived much of his life as a pagan, he later became a catechumen, as he began to favour Christianity in 312, finally being baptised by Eusebius of Nicomedia, an Arian bishop.
+He played an influential role in the proclamation of the Edict of Milan in 313, which legalized Christianity in the Roman Empire.
+He convoked the First Council of Nicaea in 325, which produced the Christian statement of belief known as the Nicene Creed.
+On his orders, the Church of the Holy Sepulchre was built at the site claimed to be the tomb of Jesus in Jerusalem and was deemed the holiest place in Christendom.
+He has historically been referred to as the "First Christian Emperor" but while he did favour the Christian Church, some modern scholars debate his beliefs and even his comprehension of Christianity.
+He is venerated as a saint in Eastern Christianity, and he did much to push Christianity towards the mainstream of Roman culture.

-The age of Constantine marked a distinct epoch in the history of the Roman Empire and a pivotal moment in the transition from classical antiquity to the Middle Ages.
-He built a new imperial residence at the city of Byzantium and renamed it New Rome, later adopting the name Constantinople after himself, where it was located in modern Istanbul.
-It subsequently became the capital of the empire for more than a thousand years, the later Eastern Roman Empire often being referred to in English as the Byzantine Empire, a term never used by the Empire, invented by German historian Hieronymus Wolf.
-His more immediate political legacy was that he replaced Diocletian's Tetrarchy with the de facto principle of dynastic succession by leaving the empire to his sons and other members of the Constantinian dynasty.
-His reputation flourished during the lifetime of his children and for centuries after his reign.
-The medieval church held him up as a paragon of virtue, while secular rulers invoked him as a prototype, a point of reference and the symbol of imperial legitimacy and identity.
-Beginning with the Renaissance, there were more critical appraisals of his reign with the rediscovery of anti-Constantinian sources.
-Trends in modern and recent scholarship have attempted to balance the extremes of previous scholarship.
+The age of Constantine marked a distinct epoch in the history of the Roman Empire and a pivotal moment in the evolution from classical antiquity to the Middle Ages.
+He built a new imperial residence in the city of Byzantium, which was officially renamed New Rome, while also taking on the name Constantinople in his honour.
+It subsequently served as the capital of the empire for more than a thousand years—with the Eastern Roman Empire for most of that period commonly referred to retrospectively as the Byzantine Empire in English.
+In leaving the empire to his sons and other members of the Constantinian dynasty, Constantine's immediate political legacy was the replacement of Diocletian's Tetrarchy with the principle of dynastic succession.
+His memory was held in high regard during the lifetime of his children and for centuries after his reign.
+The medieval church held him up as a paragon of virtue, while secular rulers invoked him as a symbol of imperial legitimacy.
+The rediscovery of anti-Constantinian sources in the early Renaissance engendered more critical appraisals of his reign, with modern and contemporary scholarship often seeking to balance the extremes of earlier accounts.